CSCI-362-03-2015/TeamIsntThisFun/README.md

 "git clone https://github.com/sampsyo/beets.git"  enter
 "cd"  enter

 4.)
-To run the automated testing framework navigate to the top-level directory /TeamIsntThisFun:
+To run the automated testing framework navigate to the top-level directory in /TeamIsntThisFun:
 "cd TeamIsntThisFun"
+"cd testAutomation"

 5.)
 With these command, “./scripts/runAllTests.py”, the testing framework should execute automatically and output a test report in a web browser.